Addressing Medical Residency Concerns

 Next March, medical students across the country will again open envelopes disclosing where, and whether, they matched with residency.
 The stakes are high: Without residency, these students cannot practice as doctors.

 A major driver of this anxiety is the so-called residency shortage.
 This leaves thousands of capable medical school students unmatched.
-According to commonly cited match data, only 80% of applicants match to a residency position.
+According to commonly cited match data, only 80 percent of applicants match to a residency position.
 These data appear appalling.
 Without a residency match, medical students fear finding themselves in six-figure debt with no pathway to practice.
 Fortunately, a reexamination of match data bears surprising news: There is no residency shortage.

 Read the full commentary at the Washington Examiner.